Gamerrethink/aws-bootcamp-cruddur-2023/journal/week0.md

 6. Create Admin User

-Already had a root account prior to making an admin user.
+Already had a root account prior to making an admin account.
+Enabled MFA on both accounts.

 7. Use CloudShell